axeldelafosse/stemgen/README.md

 ## Performance

 - Stem and Stemgen supports 16-bit and 24-bit audio files!
 - Stemgen needs to downsample the track to 44.1kHz to avoid problems with the separation software because the models are trained on 44.1kHz audio files.
+Stem uses the original sample rate.
 - You may notice that the output file is pretty big.
 Apple Lossless Codec (ALAC) for audio encoding is used for lossless audio compression at the cost of increased file size.

 ![Screenshot Input](./screenshots/flac.png)